Submission | For Authors

 · The manuscript, tables, figures, and submission statement must be submitted in separate files.

-Please refer to the Article Types section of the Guidelines for Authors for information on the relevant article structure, including maximum word counts and downloadable samples.
+Please refer to the Article Types section of the Guidelines for Authors for information on the relevant article structure.

 Supplementary files may be used to enhance a publication and increase its visibility on the Web.
 Supplementary files (directly relevant but not essential to the conclusions of the paper) will undergo editorial review and should be submitted in a separate file with the original manuscript and with all subsequent submissions.
 The Editor(s) reserve(s) the right to limit the scope and length of supplementary material.
 Supplementary material must meet production quality standards for publication without the need for any modification or editing and should not exceed 10 Mb in size.
 Figures and tables must have titles and legends, and all files must be supplied separately and named clearly.
 Acceptable files and formats are Word or PDF files, Excel spreadsheets (if the data cannot be converted properly into a PDF file), and multimedia files (MPEG, AVI, or QuickTime formats).
 All supplementary material should be referred to in the main text.
-A DOI number will be assigned to supplementary material, and it will be hosted online under a CC BY license.
+The supplementary material will be hosted online under a CC BY license.